Dallas vs Sacramento

 Which city has higher STR taxes — Dallas or Sacramento?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Sacramento charges 12% TOT + 1.15%–3.45% Tourism Marketing/Infrastructure District assessments.
-Compare the full breakdown in the table above.
+Notably, Sacramento benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?